yozachar/vudoku/README.md

 - [ ] Good to have a solid CLI interface
 - [ ] Improve the grid and number detection algorithm
 - [ ] Host it on services like [PythonAnywhere](https://www.pythonanywhere.com/) / [Streamlit](https://streamlit.io/)

+> **NB**: *If you find anything in this repositry that is not properly citerd please let me know, I'm be more than happy to rectify it.*